Do you like the title? I thought it was a great way to grab your attention, and I see it worked!! The thing is I mean it!

 What to expect from the fostering process

-- Once everything has been approved, they will find you the dog they feel will be the best match.
+Once everything has been approved, they will find you the dog they feel will be the best match, or you can search available dogs on their website and inquire about one that catches your eye!

 That depends on your availability, and the needs of the organisation you got your dog from.